eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 layout: post
 author: Mykola Morhun
 description: >-
-  How to create backups of Eclipse Che installation and recover Che state after a disaster
+  How to create backups and do recovery of Eclipse Che
 categories: []
 keywords: ['backup', 'back up', 'restore']
 slug: /@mmorhun/backup-restore-che-installation